I had read good reviews. 8.2 average on IMDb as I write this...

 With me talking about the flaws all the time, you might get the impression that I hated it.
 It's not that bad, however.
 There are hints that they want to develop the characters from those stereotypes, there are still emotional moments that rang true, like the conversation between Leo and Jordi when they were in bed the night before Jordi's operation...
 I kind of would like to follow some of these characters and see what happens, but there are so many good shows to watch that I don't think I will.

-It could have been done better I'm watching the first season, and although I will stick till the end of the season, that will be all for me.
+I'm watching the first season, and although I will stick till the end of the season, that will be all for me.
 The defects of this show are already too apparent.
 I like the idea of this series much more than the actual execution.

 I like the music (although they abuse the digital enhancements, that make all the voices sound "perfect" but too similar and without personality).
 I also like the components of underdog individuals and team competing against prejudices and strong rivals.